-Notifications, associated waste analysis and the Company's annual report, were provided to the Council, in a timely manner.
+During inspections there was no issues to note, and the Company was found compliant under the conditions assessed.
+Notifications, associated waste analysis and the Company's annual report, were provided to the Council.

 3.2 Environmental effects of exercise of consents